Christopher Hawkes

 Charles Francis Christopher Hawkes, FBA, FSA (5 June 1905 – 29 March 1992) was an English archaeologist specialising in European prehistory.
 He was Professor of European Archaeology at the University of Oxford from 1946 to 1972.

 He was educated at Sandroyd School, Winchester College and New College, Oxford, where he obtained first class honours in classics.
 He began archaeological work at the British Museum, where he was Assistant Keeper in Pre-Historic and Romano-British Antiquities from 1928.
 In May 1946, Dr Hugh Fawcett took Hawkes some pieces from the newly discovered Mildenhall Treasure.
 It was Hawkes who identified them as late Roman silver.
 He was appointed Professor of European Archaeology at Oxford later in 1946.
 He was a Fellow of Keble College.
-He was awarded the Gold Medal of the Society of Antiquaries in 1981.
+He was awarded the Gold Medal of the Society of Antiquaries in 1981, now held by the Heberden Coin Room, Ashmolean Museum, University of Oxford.

-In 1933 he was married to Jacquetta Hopkins, but they divorced in 1953.
-With Jacquetta Hawkes, he co-authored Prehistoric Britain (1937).
+In 1933 he was married to Jacquetta Hopkins, with whom he co-authored Prehistoric Britain (1937); they divorced in 1953.
 He married Sonia Chadwick, also an archaeologist, in 1959.
 They jointly edited Greeks, Celts and Romans: studies in venture and resistance, 1973.

 He was survived by his wife Sonia and son, Nicholas.

 Biography

 Early life: 1905–1914

 Hawkes' paternal family had been ironmasters in Birmingham, operating The Eagle Iron Foundry.
 His paternal grandfather Charles Samuel Hawkes moved to Beckenham in Kent with his seven children following the death of his wife; he later moved to South America, where he married again.

-Hawkes' father, C. P. Hawkes, was raised in Kent, before studying History at Trinity College, Cambridge from 1894 to 1897.
+Hawkes' father, C. P. Hawkes, was raised in Kent, before studying history at Trinity College, Cambridge from 1894 to 1897.
 He travelled to the Canary Islands, where he met a woman who was half-Spanish and half-English, and they subsequently married, resulting in Hawkes' birth.
 C. P. Hawkes was also a published author.

 Being schooled in London, Hawkes inherited his father's fascination with past societies, influenced in this by the scenery of southern England and what he had read in the works of Rudyard Kipling.
 When the First World War broke out in August 1914, Hawkes' father volunteered to join several friends in the Special Reserve of the Northumberland Fusiliers; he brought his family to Northumberland with him, where Christopher encountered archaeological and historical monuments in the North-East, such as Hadrian's Wall and Durham Cathedral.

+Hawkes was a scholar at Winchester College between 1918 and 1924.
+Whilst at the College, he painted a frieze based on the Bayeux Tapestry.